freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/use-the-em-tag-to-italicize-text.md

 ---

 ## Description

 <section id='description'>

-To emphasize text, you can use the <code>em</code> tag.
-This displays text as italicized, as the browser applies the CSS of <code>font-style: italic;</code> to the element.
+To emphasize text, you can use the `em` tag.
+This displays text as italicized, as the browser applies the CSS of `font-style: italic;` to the element.

 </section>

 ## Instructions

 <section id='instructions'>

-Wrap an <code>em</code> tag around the contents of the paragraph tag to give it emphasis.
+Wrap an `em` tag around the contents of the paragraph tag to give it emphasis.

 </section>

 ## Tests

 <section id='tests'>

 ```yml